 - Encourage workers to bring any safety and health concerns to the employers’ attention

 These make sense, but how many law firms have space to carve out a six-foot distance from visiting clients in their office?
 Read this guidance carefully, combine with any state guidelines, and do what you can given your own office space and circumstances.
-If you can’t meet many of these guidelines, this may be a sign that you need to hold off on reopening your law office a little longer, or get creative with how you keep clients and staff safe.
+If you can’t meet many of these guidelines, this may be a sign that you need to hold off on reopening your law office a little longer.
+Or, you need to get creative with how you keep clients and staff safe.

 Guidance from state health agencies

-In addition to reviewing the OHSA’s guidance, you’ll also want to review guidance on reopening from from your state, as this may provide more specific, in-depth advice.
+In addition to reviewing the OHSA’s guidance, you’ll also want to check guidance on reopening from your state, as this may provide more specific, in-depth advice.